tpaschalis/patron/docs/components/async/AWSSQS.md

 - the buffer size for consuming messages concurrently
 - the interval at which stats are collected

-The component utilizes the official [AWS SDK for Go](http://github.com/aws/aws-sdk-go/); to get head start you can go ahead and take a look at the [sqs example](/examples/sqs/main.go) for a hands-on demonstration of the SQS package in the context of collaborating Patron components.
+The component utilizes the official [AWS SDK for Go](http://github.com/aws/aws-sdk-go/); to get a head start you can go ahead and take a look at the [sqs example](/examples/sqs/main.go) for a hands-on demonstration of the SQS package in the context of collaborating Patron components.

 As with all Patron components, tracing capabilities are included out of the box.